TaqwaRasheed/Mini_Compiler/README.md

 A fully hand-built **Domain-Specific Language (DSL)** and compiler pipeline written in Python, designed for algorithmic pattern generation, string manipulation, and control flow.
 Includes a custom GUI IDE with syntax highlighting.

----

 ## 🚀 **Overview**

-**PatternScript** is a beginner-friendly scripting language designed as part of a university Compiler Construction course.

-It demonstrates **all six phases of compiler construction**, implemented from scratch:

-* Lexical Analysis (Regex Tokenizer)
-* Parsing (Recursive Descent)
-* Semantic Analysis
-* Intermediate Code Generation (TAC)
-* Optimization (Constant Folding)
-* Code Generation (Interpreter Runtime)

-PatternScript introduces a unique syntax that blends clarity with expressiveness — making pattern creation simple and beautiful.

----
+**PatternScript** is a scripting language built from scratch using Python.
+It demonstrates the complete 6-phase compiler construction process, from Lexical Analysis to Code Generation.

+Unlike general-purpose languages, **PatternScript** features a unique syntax optimized for visual patterns and flow control, including a custom IDE with syntax highlighting.

 ## ✨ **Key Features**